 • Required to fulfill a three-year return of service to the Province of Saskatchewan (follow this link for a sample ROS contract);

-• Provided accommodation for the duration of the orientation and assessment;
+• Provided accommodation for the duration of the in person orientation and assessment;

 • Provided an honorarium while participating in SIPPA; and